syncfusion-content/maui-docs/MAUI/TabView/Tab-Bar-Customization.md

 ### Solid Color

-The SolidColorBrush class defines the color property of [TabBarBackground](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TabView.SfTabView.html#Syncfusion_Maui_TabView_SfTabView_TabBarBackground), which represents the color of the tab bar background.
+A solid color can be achieved by assigning the SolidColorBrush to the [TabBarBackground](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TabView.SfTabView.html#Syncfusion_Maui_TabView_SfTabView_TabBarBackground), which represents the color of the tab bar background.

 {% tabs %}